 Here and now I will not venture into an interpretation of these motifs.
-Either the history/myth that explains the Gundestrup motif(s) has been lost, or the myth (and thus, the cauldron) is just not Norse.
-My bet is on, well, both.
+It seems the history/myth that explains the Gundestrup motif(s) has been lost, and also that this myth (and hence, the cauldron) is just not Norse.

-(minor digression: The shields carried bottom section are likely Gaelic/Celtic (and shaped to fit cavalry), not Norse (ours were round).
+(Note on origin: The shields carried bottom section are likely Gaelic/Celtic (and shaped to fit cavalry), not Norse (ours were round, shaped for infantry).
 The musical instruments right are the "Carnyx", ie. Gaelic/Celtic.
 The equivalent Norse instrument would be the "Lur" which is very different in design.
 The horse riding characters (top) have "sculptures" mounted on top of their helmets which is a Gaelic/Celtic thing, not Norse.
 The horses are too tall and elegant to be of the Norse variety (ours were short and muscular).
 Also, the artistic execution of the motifs, the "style", is not paralleled in any Norse craft or jewellery from that period that I am aware of.
 Last, soldiers without axes are simply not Norse.
 So, clearly the cauldron is "not made here".)

 A cauldron may be moved vast distances, so it could be from anywhere on the globe, but Aspeberget is solid bedrock and has not moved much since at least the last Ice Age.
 We do not know when the petroglyph was engraved there (it could be ancient, it could be recent).
 Still... this and the cauldron seem to have a hairdo in common? (as the only thing, afaik)